cu-esiil-edu/MSUDENVER-DineWaterQuality2023/background.md

 > *The Animas River near Durango, CO shortly after the spill (Wikimedia Foundation, 2024a).*

 In August 5, 2015, near Silverton, CO, a plug broke at the Gold King Mine and acidic water burst out.
 The plug was holding back pressurized acidic mine water that had collected behind it.
 It had been installed along with several other plugs to stop mine pollution from reaching the Animas River.
 However, during work by the EPA to build pipes and a pond to release and retain the water, the pressurized plug could no longer hold.
 A torrent of water rushed into the Animas River.
-Soon it joined with the San Juan River and spread like arteries on the land throughout the San Juan watershed (Figure 1.1).
+Soon it joined with the San Juan River and spread throughout the San Juan watershed (Figure 1.1).
 It appeared like a scene in Willy Wonka as a butterscotch milkshake rushing through the town of Durango and eventually into Shiprock, a community in Navajo Nation.
 But, unlike a milkshake, its contents could harm aquatic life, people, livestock and plants.
 “On August 8, Colorado Governor John Hickenlooper declared a disaster as did Navajo President Russell Begaye” (Wikimedia Foundation, 2024a).
-Officials warned against drinking the water and farmers and ranchers stopped using it.
+As headgates of the San Juan River were closed, officials warned against drinking the water and farmers and ranchers stopped using it.
 People were urged to test their water.

 The Gold King Mine was in operation from approximately 1893 - 1923.
 Many other mines have been in operation around it.
 All of these mines produce acidic mine tailings that have to be managed to prevent damage to aquatic ecosystems (Wikimedia Foundation, 2024a).